MrBohdan/LearnProject/README.md

               │    └── ArityMethodsWithOverloadingMethod       #
               ├── AssertDemo
               │    └── AssertDemo                              #Keyword 'assert'
-              ├── EnumDemo
+              ├── CollectionsDemo
+              │    ├── ArrayDequeDemo                          #Implementation of the ArrayDeque │    ├── ArrayListDemo                           #Implementation of the ArrayList │    ├── ArrayListToArray                        #ArrayList with a method toArray() │    ├── HashSetDemo                             #Implementation of the HashSet │    ├── LinkedHashSetDemo                       #Implementation of the LinkedHashSet │    ├── LinkedListDemo                          #Implementation of the LinkedList │    └── TreeSetDemo                             #Implementation of the TreeSet ├── EnumDemo
               │    ├── AskMe                                   #Simple Enum class implementation │    ├── EnumDemo                                #Simple Enum class implementation